microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

 1) one __source parser__
 2) one or more `DataCooker`s (cookers)

-For a real world example of a pipeline, see the LTTng Plugin for WPA, found on GitHub [here](https://github.com/microsoft/Microsoft-Performance-Tools-Linux)
+For a real world example of a pipeline, see the LTTng SDK plugin, found on GitHub [here](https://github.com/microsoft/Microsoft-Performance-Tools-Linux)

 Cookers can be further broken down into:
 1) `SourceCooker`s